joergbuchwald/joss_ogs6py_VTUinterface/paper/paper.md

 This brief overview shows only some of the functionalities coming with ogs6py and VTUinterface.
 Further developments will focus on extending functionalities focusing on built-in checks to ensure that only valid input files are generated.

+# Technical Details

+ogs6py requires python 3.9 and uses [lxml](https://lxml.de/) to process OGS6 input files and uses the subprocess module to run OGS.
+Furthermore [pandas](https://pandas.pydata.org/) is required to for holding OGS logfile data.
+VTUinterface requires python 3.8 and uses the [vtk](https://vtk.org/) wrapper for python to access VTU files and lxml for PVD files.
+In addition to vtk's own interpolation functionalities, we use pandas and scipy for interpolation.

 # Applications